 How To Use This Program

 You can incorporate this workout into your weekly routine by performing this workout two or three times per week.
 For all you overachievers, I wouldn’t recommend any more than that.
-Instead, balance this home full-body workout with other types of physical activity throughout your week.
+Instead, balance this at-home full-body workout with other types of physical activity throughout your week.
 For example, here is a combination of weekly workouts that pairs nicely:

 - 2-3 strength training days using the workout in this article